 A complementary color scheme uses colors that are opposite on the color wheel for example blue and orange or red and green.
 Opposing colors on the color wheel are dramatically different and because of this they will create a high impact jolt when paired together.
 Complementary colors are frequently used to draw attention and emphasis to a particular space within a design and can be quite effective when used in small doses.
-However a complementary color scheme is difficult to get right when used in large applications and should be avoided for text.
+However a complementary color scheme is difficult to get

 The Triadic color scheme is aptly named as it consists of three colors that are spaced evenly around the color wheel; when the colors are linked by a straight line, they form a triangle.
 The three colors used in this scheme tend to sit well together and can be quite lively and harmonious.
 As with the Analogous color scheme it is recommended that one color govern the design while using the other two colors to complement.

 Split Complementary Colors

 This color scheme is similar to the complementary color scheme but with a slight deviation.
 A base color is chosen, and then the two colors opposite on the color wheel are used as its complement.
 Using a split complementary color scheme as opposed to a complementary color scheme is less risky as the result of the three colors together is less harsh and not as loud as a complementary color scheme.